 - Stress the need for continued work by stating that though heroin overdose deaths have trended downward, the overall overdose death rates in the U.S. are still on the rise.

 - Explain that overdoses will not end until we help more people reach recovery.
-Overdoses are part of a larger problem — alcohol and drug addiction.
+Overdoses are part of a larger problem — alcohol addiction and drug addiction.
 Until more people reach lasting recovery, overdose rates will continue to rise.

 - Share what you learned about preventing overdose, such as where to get a naloxone kit, any tips for how to use them, support groups, and more.